Courses

 Repeatable, maximum of 4 credits.

 Instruction and critique of cadets on Air Force customs and courtesies, drill and ceremonies, and issuing military commands in preparation for AFROTC summer Field Training while also using basic military training skills and instruction to develop confidence, leadership, and communication skills through physical fitness.
 Full participation in all events will be determined based on student's physical and medical eligibility.
-Membership as a cadet in AFROTC recommended.
+Membership as a cadet in AFROTC required.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)

 Credits: 1.
 Contact Hours: Lecture 1.